 The Working Group noted that some DNO respondents provided suggestions to improve the legal text from the responses received to this question.

 A DNO respondent notes that the legal text does not align with the consultation document in paragraph 6.1.
 It is stated in the consultation document that “the determining factor for the LDNO discount will be based on the upstream LDNO/DNO boundary connection level of the majority of all NHH domestic LDNO connections” whilst the legal text states “the EDNO shall apply a Line Loss Factor Class Id that reflects the voltage of connection of the EDNO’s Distribution Systems that provides the majority (i.e. more than 50%) of non-half hourly connections made to the EDNO’s Distribution Systems.”
-They believed that if this solution is taken forward the approach outlined in the consultation document of using domestic customer counts is more appropriate than that in the legal text, subject to their response to question nine.
+They believed that if this solution is taken forward the approach outlined in the consultation document of using domestic Customer counts is more appropriate than that in the legal text, subject to their response to question nine.

 Furthermore, they are uncomfortable with the legal text stating that “unless the EDNO notifies the DNO Party otherwise” a single discount will be applied.
 They would like to see this amended to ensure that the dialogue between EDNO and DNO takes place regardless of which option the EDNO chooses i.e. to provide clarity of the arrangements for both parties.

-The Working Group, in regard to the points raised in the first paragraph of the response, agreed with it, and will amend the legal text accordingly before being submitted to the DCUSA legal advisors.
+The Working Group, in regard to the points raised in paragraph 7.12, agreed with it, and will amend the legal text accordingly before being submitted to the DCUSA legal advisors.

-The Working Group, in regard to the points raised in the second paragraph, discussed the point and agreed to examine ways to improve/clarify the legal text regarding moving away from the status quo arrangements, or staying with them.
+The Working Group, in regard to the points raised in paragraph 7.13, discussed the point and agreed to examine ways to improve/clarify the legal text regarding moving away from the status quo arrangements, or staying with them.

 Another DNO respondent explains that they do not believe that changing Schedule 19 achieves the desired outcome.

-Schedule 19 merely describes a process (which itself is not changing).
+They state that Schedule 19 merely describes a process (which itself is not changing).
 They believe that changes are required to the methodologies (Schedules 16-18).
 At present these state that the LDNO DUoS charges are based on the voltage of connection.
 To apply these changes to Schedule 19 in isolation would result in inconsistency and indeed conflict with Schedules 16-18.
 This could ultimately result in charging that is not compliant with the methodology.

-By way of example, it may be preferable to open Paragraph 147 of Schedule 16 with “unless otherwise specified below” and then to asterisk each of the UMS categories in para 147 and then insert underneath the tables in Paragraph 147 the text proposed by the Working Group at their Paragraph 6.1 of Schedule 19 as the reference to which the asterisks refer.
+They further stated that by way of example, it may be preferable to open Paragraph 147 of Schedule 16 with “unless otherwise specified below” and then to asterisk each of the UMS categories in para 147 and then insert underneath the tables in Paragraph 147 the text proposed by the Working Group at their Paragraph 6.1 of Schedule 19 as the reference to which the asterisks refer.
 Note that the text proposed by the Working Group needs to include reference to this being NHH UMS only and that the counts should be based on energised NHH non-UMS customers (in order to provide the validation under Q10).

 The respondent further notes that an alternative would be to carve out the UMS lines from Tables 8 and 9 in Paragraph 147 of Schedule 16 and insert into an additional Table – with associated changes to the wording of any impacted paragraphs.